-- Prior to laying turf check that the soil surface is not too hot.
-Lightly wet the soil down if it is hot.
+- Prior to laying turf check that the soil surface is not too hot, lightly wet the soil down if required

-- Install your lawn immediately upon delivery.
-Turf is degrading on the pallet, and it is recommended that all turf should be laid within 4 hours of delivery in summer/spring & 12 hours in winter/autumn, failing to do so can lead to pallet burn.
+- Install your lawn immediately upon delivery, turf degrades on the pallet, and it is recommended that all turf should be laid within 4 hours of delivery in summer/spring & 12 hours in winter/autumn, failing to do so can lead to pallet burn

 - Begin installing turf along the longest straight line, such as a driveway or footpath

-- Butt and push ends against each other tightly, without stretching.
+- Butt and push ends against each other tightly, without stretching the slabs

 - Stagger the joints in each row in a brick-like fashion, using a large sharp knife to trim corners.

-- After installing the turf, roll the entire area, this will improve the contact between the turf and soil and help with leveling.
+- After installing the turf, roll the entire area, this will improve the contact between the turf and soil and help to level out any footprints

 - Begin watering lawn within 30 minutes of installation.
-Turf is a living plant that requires ground contact and moisture.
+Turf is a living plant that requires ground contact and moisture as soon as possible

 - We recommend applying 10 litres of water per square metre on the initial installation, you need to get the top 25mm of soil under the turf saturated, use the below examples as a guide.